 “We gold plated something that they didn’t need gold plated,” he added.

-Lockheed expects shift its focus more toward a low-cost expendable aircraft for the second increment of CCA development, for which the air force is still developing requirements.
+Lockheed expects to shift its focus more toward a low-cost expendable aircraft for the second increment of CCA development, for which the air force is still developing requirements.

 However, he also predicts the USAF’s expectations for its autonomous fighter aircraft will continue to grow, with the service seeking to add more capability to each iteration of development.

-Elsewhere, the US Air Force and start-up Shield AI are using a modified Lockheed Martin F-16 retrofitted to fly without human input to test a competing AI flight control agent.
+Elsewhere, the US Air Force and start-up Shield AI are using a modified Lockheed F-16 retrofitted to fly without human input to test a competing AI flight control agent.

-That aircraft, which has been designated the X-62 Variable In-flight Simulation Test Aircraft, successfully engaged in within visual range combat manoeuvres – better known as dogfighting – against human fighter pilots earlier this year.
+That aircraft, which has been designated the X-62 Variable In-flight Simulation Test Aircraft, successfully engaged in within-visual-range combat manoeuvres – better known as dogfighting – against human fighter pilots earlier this year.

 Shield AI co-founder Brandon Tseng told FlightGlobal in May that the company’s algorithm showed a strong aptitude for dogfighting, even demonstrating the ability to develop novel tactics no human pilot would likely employ.